 And in the evening, stick around for the Supply Chain Excellence Awards APAC – recognising outstanding supply chain achievements across the Asia-Pacific region in the past year.
 Check out the full 2025 shortlist and book your seat now!

-And then in November, these conversations will continue on the other side of the world, as the Responsible Supply Chain Conference comes to Europe on 17-18 November.
-The Hotel de Rome in Berlin, Germany will act as the hub for discussion on the future of supply chain sustainability,
+And then in November, these conversations will continue on the other side of the world, as the Responsible Supply Chain Conference returns virtually with a focus on Europe on 17-18 November.

 Like the conference in Singapore, this event will also cover a wide range of topics, from EU policy to the role of AI in improving sustainability.